How much does it cost to attend Concordia?

 First, fill out your Free Application for Federal Student Aid and your application to Concordia.
 Concordia's FAFSA code is 002346.
 Financial aid is awarded on a rolling basis to incoming students.
 This means that when we receive your FAFSA results, we will check to see if you have been accepted for admission.
 If you have, your financial aid will be awarded.
 Keep in mind that during February and March we receive hundreds of FAFSAs and processing takes longer.
 Apply as soon as you and your parents have completed your federal tax returns.
 The priority deadline for upper-class students is May 1.
 There is no priority deadline for incoming students, but the sooner you apply the sooner you will receive your Notice of Financial Aid and be able to make plans accordingly.

 I’d like to apply for scholarships.
 What is available?

 We offer a variety of scholarships, some based on financial need and others that recognize abilities and talents.
-The competitive merit-based and performance-based awards, known as Concordia Scholarships, are offered in academics, music, theatre, art, and speech and debate.
-They range in value from $16,000 to more than $130,000 over four years.
+The competitive merit-based and talent-based awards, known as Concordia Scholarships, are offered in academics, music, theatre, visual art, and speech and debate.
+They range in value from $40,000 to more than $92,000 over four years.
 You may also qualify for our Named Scholarships that are based on academic achievement and in most cases financial need.
 Each year, we offer more than 400 of these scholarships, made possible by donors to the college and named accordingly, that total more than $2 million.

 How do I apply for scholarships?

 Once you’ve been accepted for admission, we’ll send you more detailed information about scholarships to get your financial aid package started.
-More than 99 percent of Concordia students benefit from financial aid.
+Nearly 100 percent of Concordia students benefit from financial aid.